St Helens Road, Solihull B91 2DA

 Parish Administrators are based off site and available :

 We meet together to praise and worship God, and to express what’s in our hearts in words and actions, in prayer and music.
-Worship in a modern space, a strong community feel and a range of traditional and contemporary music.
+We worship in a modern space, and enjoy a strong community feel with services enhanced by a range of traditional and contemporary music.

 Join us for some Messy Fun with crafts, celebration time and hot tea.
-Usually on the second Friday of the month from 4-6pm at St Helen’s Church, St Helen’s Road B91 2DA.
+Usually on the third Friday of the month from 4-5pm at St Helen’s Church, St Helen’s Road B91 2DA.
+Booking is essential at the moment, via Linda Hicks.

 Members of St Helen’s are involved in the community in a variety of ways, and our building is used for lots of different activities during the week.
-For more information contact Linda Hicks, Director of Children’s and Families Ministry
+For more information contact Linda Hicks, Director of Children’s and Families Ministry.
+Members of St Helen’s are also very welcome to attend the Junction, currently operating via Zoom – please contact Linda for the link.

 Home and Prayer Groups